 My husband likes to top these pancakes with some more bananas and maple syrup, which does taste amazing.
 But my favorite combo is reduced blueberry sauce and coconut whipped cream.
 Yum!

-Bananas – the only tip with bananas I have is to use ripe (better yet, over-ripe) bananas.
+I’ve always liked banana pancakes so I had to incorporate bananas into this recipe as well.
+They provide a hint of sweetness and make these pancakes light and fluffy.
+If possible, use ripe (better yet – over-ripe) bananas.
 Unripe bananas have a high resistant starch content, which may cause some bloating and gas.
 As the bananas ripen, the resistant starch content changes to simple sugar, resulting in sweeter bananas.

-Golden flax seeds – I can’t stress enough how important is to use golden flax seeds in this recipe.
-Depending on where you live, you might have a hard time finding them in.
+Another essential ingredient in these raw pancakes are golden flax seeds.
+Depending on where you live, you might have a hard time finding golden flax seeds (brown flax seeds are much more common).
 However, any health food store should carry them.
 If not, buying them online might be your best bet.
 Golden flax seeds are not only lighter in color – obviously – but also lighter in flavor compared to regular brown flax seeds.

-Buckwheat flour & almond flour – some people have asked if they can substitute the buckwheat flour and/or the almond flour for more flax seeds.
+Some people have asked if they can substitute the buckwheat flour and/or the almond flour for more flax seeds.
 The answer is – yes, you certainly can (I have tested it).
 However, the texture won’t be the same.
-The more flax seeds you use, the denser and heavier your pancakes will be.
-The ground buckwheat and almonds do lighten up the pancake batter.
+The more flax seeds you use, the denser and heavier your pancakes are.
+The ground buckwheat and almonds do lighten up the pancake batter significantly.
 So just keep that in mind.
-Unless you’re like my husband, you might not want to stay full 6 hours after breakfast 🙂
+Unless you’re like my husband, you might not want to stay full for 6 hours after breakfast 🙂

-Almond milk – while this recipe does call for almond milk, you might not need to use it.
+While this recipe does call for almond milk, you might not need to use it.
 As a rule f thumb, the less almond milk you use, the better.
 More liquid results in a longer dehydration time.
 So don’t add the almond milk till you know you need it.
-The amount of almond milk you’ll need (if any at all) will depend on how ripe your bananas are (the riper the bananas, the less liquid you’ll need) and how absorbent the dry ingredients are.
+The amount of almond milk you’ll need (if any at all) depends on how ripe your bananas are (the riper the bananas, the less liquid you’ll need) and how absorbent the dry ingredients are.
 Also, keep in mind that you want the pancake batter to be on a thicker side so the pancakes don’t spread out once shaped (see the “Use a circle form” point below).

-Blend the batter – this step isn’t really necessary.
-However, if you want your pancakes to be smooth, run the batter through a blender.
+If you want your pancakes to be extra smooth and fluffy, run the batter through a blender.
 Blending will eliminate any chunks and yield smooth pancakes.
 The mix should be similar to regular pancake mix.

 Tools You’ll Need